matthewepler/ggdb-heroku/README.md

 # TO DO
 HD
+ - timeline has new value not yet pushed. validate and then the prop and if-block to the other graphs.
+ - make anything that is set to pixels a rem value
  - quote font size
  - pop up size and font size (signin, link)
  - link icon size
- - pic size
+ - circular pic size

- OR - if the body fobnt change works...
- - make anything that is set to pixels a rem value

 * finish people seeding.
  - if no match, put smiley